ballena-io/ballena-audits/README.md

     - External audits - after going live
         Conducted by well known external audit companies to ensure the security level.
-        Those audit reports will be uploaded hear when done.
+        Those audit reports will be uploaded here when done.